alwaysbegrowing/arbor-contracts/spec/Broker.md

 Depending on the current conditions - bondtokens can either be redeemed for a pro-rata share of the repayment amount, or for the underlying collateral.
 `redeem` - this looks at how many bondtokens they have, the current state of the bond, then decides what to do.
 If the bond was repaid - the users pro rate share of their (bond tokens sent / total bond tokens) * repayment amount is calculated.
 Then the users bonds are burned and they are sent their share of the repayment amount.

 If the bond was defaulted - this calculates their pro rata share then sends them their share of the collateral + any repaid instead.
-Their bonds are also not burned in this case - and can be used as proof of the debt owed this them in a follow up lawsuit etc.
+Their bonds are also not burned in this case and can be used as proof of the debt owed to bondholders in a follow up lawsuit etc.
 ```
 address bond
 uint256 amount